• Skip to primary navigation

 High-Yield Savings Accounts

-High-yield savings accounts offer a risk-free way to invest your money for the short-term, albeit with a much lower guaranteed return than you can get elsewhere.
+High-yield savings accounts offer a risk-free way to invest your money for the short term, albeit with a much lower guaranteed return than you can get elsewhere.

-The best high-yield savings accounts come with yields of well over 3% APY, and many charge minimal account fees or no fees at all.
+The best high-yield savings accounts come with yields of well over 4% APY, and many charge minimal account fees or no fees at all.

 Even more importantly, the best high-yield savings accounts come with FDIC insurance, so your investment of up to $250,000 per account is fully protected if your bank defaults or closes its doors.

-• Stability: High
+- Stability: High

-• Liquidity: High
+- Liquidity: High

-• Transactional Costs: Low
+- Transactional Costs: Low

 Money Market Accounts

-The best money market accounts pay a little more than the best online savings accounts, and they also provide depositors with ATM cards, checks, and deposit slips.
-Also note that money market accounts are based on the account balance, not the length of time you invest your money.
 This makes money market accounts a good option for people who need a place to park their excess cash for the short term with the option to access their funds at any time.

-Like other deposit accounts, you can also rest assured that your money market funds will be protected with FDIC insurance.
-If you’re looking for a money market account that offers the highest potential return, you should check out options from banks like UFB Direct and CIT Bank and UFB Direct.
+If you’re looking for a money market account that offers the highest potential return, you should check out options from banks like CIT Bank and Save Better.

-• Stability: High
+- Stability: High

-• Liquidity: High
+- Liquidity: High

-• Transactional Costs: Low
+- Transactional Costs: Low

 Crypto Savings Accounts**

-Crypto savings accounts also make it possible to earn interest on your crypto deposits, but it’s important to note the changing landscape in this industry.
 For example, the amount of interest earned in these accounts can fluctuate wildly, and some crypto savings accounts are only available to investors who meet specific requirements.

 The best crypto exchanges to check out include Gemini and others.
 At the moment, Gemini is offering up to 8.05% APY on crypto deposits, which are loaned out to other crypto investors similar to the way traditional banks loan out their funds.

 That said, it’s worth noting that having a cryptocurrency savings account is not the same as having a savings account at your bank.
-Not only do crypto savings accounts come without the protection of FDIC insurance, but there are ongoing concerns about digital theft.
-Also be aware that you may have to pay fees to sell your crypto and get your money out.

-• Stability: Risky
+- Stability: Risky

-• Liquidity: Medium
+- Liquidity: Medium

-• Transactional Costs: Varies
+- Transactional Costs: Varies

 Real Estate Investment Trusts (REITs)

-Real Estate Investment Trusts (REITs) offer another way to invest for the short-term with less risk than the best long-term investments.
+Real Estate Investment Trusts (REITs) offer another way to invest for the short term with less risk than the best long-term investments.
 This type of investment is made up of companies that own income-producing real estate that may be commercial, residential, or industrial in nature.

 Investing in REITs lets you get exposure to returns from the real estate market without the added stress or gruntwork of being a landlord.
 REITs also let you invest in real estate with a lot less capital than you need to invest in physical property.